satya-das/cib/examples/030-virtual-function-and-bkwd-compatibility/README.md

-## Example - Virtual Function and ABI Stability
+## Example - Virtual Function and backward compatibility
-In previous examples we have only tackled the cases that are very much expected from a C++ library/program.
-The way architecture is defined compiler independence is understood but ABI stability isn't demonstrated yet.
-Starting from this example we are going to experience the power of `CIB architecture`.
-So, please be ready for pleasant surprises. :)
+In previous example we have seen how CIB allows runtime polymorphism to work across component boundary.
+In this example we will see how CIB ensures ABI stability when virtual table is disrupted.

-This example is next version of immediate previous one (i.e. *Virtual function*).
+This example is next version of immediate previous one (i.e. *virtual-function*).
 The Library exports the same class but with additional virtual function.
 The new virtual function is added before the existing one.
-As you know that such changes will require the client program to recompile with new headers. **But fortunately that is not true when CIB architecture is used for publishing SDK.**
+As you know such changes will require the client program to recompile with new headers. **But fortunately that is not true when CIB architecture is used for publishing SDK.**

 Below I am showing the diff of new header with previous one.